sowalks/BLE_Diss_Project_Docs/Starting Point.md

 https://www.cl.cam.ac.uk/teaching/projects/pinkbook.pdf Pink book!
 ## Questions to ask Ramsey:
-open beacon?
-They do not sh
+-  open beacon?
+They do not cycle ids.
+Also resource requirements

+-  Does the marks scheme mean by strucutred design and evaluation approach
+-